-

 Researcher availability hours:ー

-High-heat-flux cooling technology using ultra-thin liquid film evaporation for next-generation high-power motors
+High-heat-flux cooling technology via evaporation of ultra-thin liquid film for next-generation high-power motor

 - Liquid film evaporation